0xradical/thiagobrandam.github.com/source/_posts/2013-01-07-how-to-modify-readonly-windows-isos-in-mac-os.markdown

 Now, this image should be blank, but writable.
-Mount the blank image, mount the windows .iso and copy the original .iso contents into the blank image, modifying what need to be modified.
+Mount the blank image, mount the windows .iso and copy the original .iso contents into the blank image, modifying what needs to be modified.

 After these steps, fire up Terminal and enter: